semrush/intergalactic/website/docs/get-started-guide/dev-starter-guide/dev-starter-guide.md

 ### Controlled & uncontrolled

-We develop our components in a way that does not have a state and has all statuses set externally.
+We develop our components in a way that doesn't have a state and has all statuses set externally.
 This allows us to ensure that you have full control over the state and its changes.

 Every property that can be changed has a handler.
 For example, `visible` is a property that you set for a component, while `onVisibleChange` is the handler to which you subscribe and which is called when `visible` gets a new value.